-These papers are extended discussions of common problems faced by leaders, teams, and individuals.
+These papers are extended discussions of common problems faced by managers, supervisors, leaders, and teams.

 The papers are formatted for easy reading on your computer screen – and – yes – even on your mobile device.
 With the exception of the Glossary, they’re all presented in landscape layout instead of the typical portait orientation, they’re equally suited to printing (if you must!) since they use a sidebar-plus-main-content structure.